 Some dissertations are also presented at conferences, or published as journal articles.
 From the list below, Helen Mason’s dissertation was published in this way: H Mason and L Robinson, The information-related behaviour of emerging artists and designers: inspiration and guidance for new practitioners, Journal of Documentation, 2011, 67(1), 159-180.
 It has been cited more than 50 times since its publication.
 An open access version is in the City University repository.

-The sixteen dissertations listed below show the interest in this topic among CityLIS students over the past decade.
-They span a wide range of approaches and methods – conceptual analyses, case studies, surveys, interviews, international comparisons, action research, literature reviews, and more – and deal with issues including classification, social media management, information literacy, information behaviour, collection policies, and document theory.
-The interest in the topic continues: one of our current students is working on a dissertation on rethinking the idea of art through the lens of Luciano Floridi’s philosophy of information.
+The dissertations listed below show the interest in this topic among CityLIS students over the past decade.
+They span a wide range of approaches and methods – philosophical and conceptual analyses, case studies, surveys, interviews, international comparisons, action research, literature reviews, and more – and deal with issues including classification, social media management, information literacy, information behaviour, collection policies, and document theory.
+There is a strong and continuing interests in all aspects of arts information among CityLIS students.

 Dissertations: Art and artists